Sigmmma/c20/src/content/h1/tools/aether/readme.md

 Earlier, the reason you didn't import the lightmap meshes as a single object is because the bitmaps that are applied to them are of varying sizes and you can't set individual sizes for sub objects in the Render to Texture dialog.
 So, open up Aether again and open your bitmap for editing.
 This is just so we can see the current bitmap sizes being used for each lightmap.
 Next, in the Render to Texture dialog change the "All Selected" option to "Individual" so that we can change each individual object in our selection rather than editing them all at once.
 Near the top of the dialog there is a list with all of the currently selected meshes in it.
 Select the object at the top of the list.
 This is lightmap 0, so go to lightmap 0 in Aether and look at its size.
 For beavercreek the size is 256x128, but we want higher resolution bitmaps so quadrupling the bitmap size means we are creating a bitmap that is 1024x512.
 Therefore in MAX set the width and height of lightmap 0 to 1024 by 512.
 You will need to do this for all of the lightmap meshes.

-NOTE: There is a limit to how much bitmap data a bitmap tag is permitted to hold so if your BSP has alot of lightmaps you may need to reduce your bitmap sizes to only double the original size to make them fit.

-NOTE: If you are using an earlier version of MAX you might only have a width value, so set that to the larger of the width or height values, as Aether can scale your bitmap when you import it.

-TIP: I tend to use a minimum bitmap size of 128x128.
-Because if your have alot of bitmaps that are small you can set their size to 128x128 when "All Selected" is used and only have to manually change those that end up being bigger than 128x128.
+There is a limit to how much bitmap data a bitmap tag is permitted to hold so if your BSP has alot of lightmaps you may need to reduce your bitmap sizes to only double the original size to make them fit.
+If you are using an earlier version of 3ds MAX, you might only have a width value, so set that to the larger of the width or height values, as Aether can scale your bitmap when you import it.
+It's advised to use a minimum bitmap size of 128x128, because if you have a lot of bitmaps that are small you can set their size to 128x128 when "All Selected" is used and only have to manually change those that end up being bigger than 128x128.

 Finally set "Individual" back to "All Selected".
 Now you are all set up and ready to render your lightmaps.
 So hit render.

-NOTE: Even if you set rectangular bitmap resolutions such as 1024x512 they will still render as a square but will be scaled before being saved.

-NOTE: You will notice that the render preview will show it rendering with diffuse maps and such, but the output bitmaps will only have the lighting information.
+Even if you set rectangular bitmap resolutions such as 1024x512, they will still render as a square but will be scaled before being saved.
+You will notice that the render preview will show it rendering with diffuse maps and such, but the output bitmaps will only have the lighting information.

 **Aether - Importing Lightmap Bitmaps**
 While your lightmaps are being rendered (Which could take some time depending on your lighting complexity and computer speed) you can set up your bitmaps in Aether ready to import your new lightmaps.
 So open Aether and open your bitmap for editing.
 Check the "Resize on Import" check box on all lightmaps.
 Now, because MAX will save each bitmap it completes before starting the next one, you can start importing your new lightmaps while the next ones are being rendered.
 So, find out which bitmaps are done and hit Import on the corresponding lightmap in Aether.
 Open the new bitmap and change the import width and height to your intended size.
 Hit continue and your bitmap will be imported.
 Once all lightmaps are imported close the bitmap and say yes to save changes.
 Then close Aether.

-NOTE: Aether doesn't release the lightmap bitmap until you close the program.
+Aether doesn't release the lightmap bitmap until you close the program.
 So if you get file in use errors when compiling your map, make sure Aether is closed.

 Thats it! lightmap done!
 Now that you have everything set up you can create quick iterations of your lighting without having to wait a day for lightmaps to run.